Hanušovice: Economy

 Hanušovice is known for the Holba brewery, founded in 1874.

 Transport

 Hanušovice is a railway junction.
-It lies on two railway lines: Šumperk–Hanušovice–Jeseník and Zábřeh–Hanušovice–Jeseník.
+It lies on two railway lines: Šumperk–Jeseník and Zábřeh–Jeseník.
 The mountain section from Hanušovice to Jeseník was reconstructed and modernized in 2015–2017, and the railway station in Hanušovice in 2021.

 Culture

 The town hosts a beer festival every year, known as Pivovarské slavnosti ("Brewery festivities").
 It is organized by the Holba Brewery and is situated in the brewery's areal.
 Two stages are presented with music performances are presented.
 Special kinds of beers are prepared.

 Sights

-The landmark is the Church of Saint Nicholas with a Renaissance core from 1656.
-It was baroque reconstructed in 1783.
+The main landmark is the Church of Saint Nicholas with a Renaissance core from 1656.
+It was reconstructed in the Baroque style in 1783.
 The church complex includes a Baroque statue of Saint John of Nepomuk from 1748 and a Marian column from 1825 in the Empire style.

 The Empire style building of the rectory is from the 1830s.

 There is a small museum in the brewery.